holdenhewett/elizabeth-hewett.com/content/_index.md

 I'm Elizabeth Hewett, a CAD Designer and Drafter.

-[Get to know me better](/about "Get to know me better"), or head over to [my portfolio](/portfolio "my portfolio") and check out some of my work.
+[Get to know me better](/about "Get to know me better"), check out [my resume](post/assets/Elizabeth-Hewett-Resume.pdf), or head over to [my portfolio](/portfolio "my portfolio") and view some of my work.